Professor Mark Perry

 Interdisciplinary ‘user studies’ researcher, focused on human-computer interaction and computer supported co-operative work.
-Current holder of the Royal Society Kan Tong Po International Fellowship (2018).
 Extensive experience managing research projects, investigating and designing mobile, ubiquitous, distributed and collaborative technologies from a user-centred perspective.
 Leading research projects as Principal and Co-investigator Investigator.
 Experienced educator in Computer Science, teaching across a range of topics and ability levels for over 25 years, and contributor to QAA Subject Benchmark Statement for Computing (2022).
 Research community building, including reviewing and committee work, ACM CHI Associate Chair 2007, 2009, 2012-14, Subcommittee Chair 2010 and 2015, and Technical Programme Chair, 2018.
 ACM SIGCHI Executive Committee member (2019-21).
 Senior committee member, MobileHCI 2012.
 Senior member of the ACM.
+Previous holder of the Royal Society Kan Tong Po International Fellowship (2018).

 Department Management Board

-Mark has been involved in the supervison of over 150 undergraduate and postgraduate research projects during his academic career, and the sucessful graduation of 11 PhDs.
+Mark has been involved in the supervison of over 180 undergraduate and postgraduate research projects during his academic career, and the sucessful graduation of 11 PhDs.

 Newest selected publications

 Koumpounis, S. and Perry, M. (2023) 'Blockchain-based electronic health record system with patient-centred data access control'.45th ACM/IEEE International Conference on Software Engineering.
 Melbourne, Australia.
 14 - 20 May.
 IEEE. pp. 17 - 24.Open Access Link